ryanrudolfoba/SecureBootForSteamDeck/README.md

 1. Do this at your own risk!
 2. Don't use Linux Live USB mode!
 Make sure you fully install a Linux distro not the Live USB mode!
 3. If you lose the keys then you can't revert back to disable Secure Boot.
 Save the keys / USB flash drive in a safe place!
+4. If you lose the keys the fallback is to reflash the BIOS.
+Reflashing the BIOS removes the custom secure boot keys.
+5. But still don't lose the keys in case the BIOS reflash method gets invalidated.

 ## Requirements
 1. USB flash drive.
 This will contain the installer / Linux ISO.